sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/GBM/README.md

 ### Modelling approach

-In this submission, we implement a simple quantile regression model using the `gbm` package in R.
+In this submission, we implement a simple Gradient Boosting Machine model for quantile regression task using the `gbm` package in R.

 ### Feature engineering